Redondo Beach police hope public can help bring killer in cold case to justice

 In a press conference, officials said that Catherine Parker-Johnson was recently identified as the person found on Aug.
 29, 2001, at 1624 Wollacot St., though investigators still have much more to uncover, including if Parker-Johnson was killed at the site or elsewhere.

-“The crime occurred so long ago and the condition that the partial skeleton was found and the residence had turned over, there’s very limited information about the actual direct connection to that location,” said Redondo Beach Police Chief Joe Hoffman.
+“The crime occurred so long ago and the condition that the partial skeleton was found and the residence had turned over, there’s very limited information about the actual direct connection to that location,” Redondo Beach Police Chief Joe Hoffman said.

 The RBPD shared Friday that Parker-Johnson had been identified through DNA testing and the help of the nonprofit DNA Doe Project.
 Her identity was confirmed using samples from her daughter and sister.